microsoft/devhome/README.md

 #### Popular apps

-The machine configuration tool provides a list of popular apps when selecting applications to install.
+The machine configuration tool lists popular apps when selecting applications to install.
 This is currently a hard-coded list of applications that have been popular with developers on Windows.
-Popularity was determined by high levels of installation and usage.
-As this is a moment in time, we are not accepting submissions for this list.
+High levels of installation and usage determined popularity.
+As this is a moment, we are not accepting submissions for this list.
 We're looking to improve the experience with [Suggested Apps](https://github.com/microsoft/devhome/issues/375) so the list can be optimized for developers.

 ---